-A dict mapping inline Content-ID references to attachment content.
+A dict mapping inline Content-ID references to inline content.
 Each key is an "unquoted" cid without angle brackets.
-E.g., if the html body contains , you could get that inline image using message.inline_attachments["abc123..."].
+E.g., if the html body contains , you could get that inline image using message.content_id_map["abc123..."].

-The content of each attachment is described in Handling Inbound Attachments below.
+The value of each item is described in Attached and inline content below.